prosodylab/prosobeast-annotation-tool/README.md

 ## Credits

-The development of the ProsoBeast Annotation Tool has been carried out through the collaboration of the [Faculty of Electrical Engineering and Information Technologies](https://feit.ukim.edu.mk/en/), [Ss Cyril and Methodius University in Skopje](http://www.ukim.edu.mk/en_index.php), Macedonia and the [prosody.lab](http://prosodylab.org/), at [McGill University](https://www.mcgill.ca/), Montreal, Canada
+The development of the ProsoBeast Annotation Tool has been carried out through the collaboration of the [Faculty of Electrical Engineering and Information Technologies](https://feit.ukim.edu.mk/en/), [Ss Cyril and Methodius University in Skopje](http://www.ukim.edu.mk/en_index.php), Macedonia and [prosody.lab](http://prosodylab.org/), at [McGill University](https://www.mcgill.ca/), Montreal, Canada.
+The design and implementation of the tool was funded by NSERC Grant RGPIN-2018-06153: *Three dimensions of sentence prosody* to the second author.

 ## License